 Why?
 Because most people are not website developers and they don’t know exactly what is going on.
 Don’t get me wrong.
 Asking for feedback can be incredibly valuable.
 However, you are rarely going to get a precise opinion out of your users, pointing out several issues.

-With session replay, you can re-watch exactly where they clicked and what happened after that.
+With session recordings, you can re-watch exactly where they clicked and what happened after that.
 You can also see how far they got in your article and whether they even reached your CTA or not.
 A video recording can talk a thousand words without anyone speaking.

 Identify those points when users get confused and decide to leave.
 Then, try to come up with solutions and figure out how to implement them.
 Create different versions of the same web page if necessary and perform some A/B testing in order to find out which one works best.